EmployeeIssues.comU.S. Employee Rights in Plain English

 Qui Tam

 Short for qui tam action, it means that U.S. citizens may take legal action on behalf of their government, such as filing lawsuits.
 For example, a whistleblower who works for a company that provides services to the Federal Government under contract, may sue the company in court under the False Claims Act for defrauding the Federal Government.
 Better yet, the whistleblower will receive a fair share of the monetary damages awarded to the Federal Government, while being protected from employer retaliation.
 Some states have passed False Claims Act equivalents, to deter and punish for fraud against state governments.
+Consult a lawyer about filing a qui tam lawsuit.

 Top